FuelLabs/fuels-ts/docs/QUICKSTART.md

 In this tutorial we are going to;

 1. 🌴 Install `forc` and the `fuel-core` locally
-2. ⚡ Running a local Fuel Network
+2. ⚡ Running a Fuel locally
 3. 💻 Write & Deploy a **🌴 Sway** Contract
 4. 💚 Create a Fuel DApp to interact with your Contract